 Try Web of Science and GeoRef (see below for links.)
 Do a search on a topic that relates to your topic, then find some relevant articles.
 Look for rticles that cite the article, the article’s own cited references, and related items.

 You can also use Google Scholar.
 So that you see Lehigh Links to full text if you are off-campus, go the hamburger icon upper left, then select settings, then library links.
 Type in Lehigh and save.
-(Tip: use the Advanced Search feature, available again by clicking on the hamburger, to give your search focus.)
+(Tip: use the Advanced Search feature, available by clicking on the hamburger, to give your search focus.)

 The library has many subject library guides.
 For example, there are subject guides for earth sciences, biology, and chemistry.
 These may give you ideas about further databases to search for articles and information, especially if your topic spans different fields.